Leonardo da Vinci machine gun

 Key Takeaways:

-• Leonardo da Vinci’s catapult was not just functional but displayed an innovative application of mechanical principles.
+• Leonardo da Vinci’s catapult was not just functional but also displayed an innovative application of mechanical principles.

 Leonardo’s fusion of art and science continues to inspire modern engineering and design, offering insights that remain relevant today.